 With myFT, subscribers can access content quickly and follow topics surrounding different industries, companies and people.
 Once following the relevant topics, email alerts can be set up.
 This will create an alert once a new story is published around that topic, additionally you can create your own daily or weekly email newsletter.
 Given the breadth of topics across FT.com, this tool allows subscribers to concentrate on specific topics most valuable to them.

 Reading the FT is a great help within my day to day role.
 The FT’s breadth of topics, analysis and international perspective is valuable to me and when I’m advising clients.
 The trusted advice and quality journalism that the FT provides allows me to understand and manage very specific issues.Senior Managing Director, FTI Consulting

 As well as accessing content quickly, sharing FT content with external connections or clients is straightforward.
 FT articles are often used as catalysts for client conversations and Enterprise Sharing is a new feature we’ve launched for our corporate subscribers to help facilitate this.

 This new sharing tool provides a frictionless way to share FT articles via links at scale with clients and third parties.
-Enterprise Sharing links can be viewed up to 100 times.
+Enterprise Sharing links can be viewed 100 times or more depending on requirements.

 Find out more or request access to the Enterprise Sharing tool here.